First and foremost …

 On the other hand, you might have conversations with Sally that you don’t want everyone to see.
 It is something only between your keys.
 In that case you would send it as private and it will be encrypted.
 If someone else listens to the channel that you both are conversing in, all they will see is encrypted blocks of text that are meaningless to them.
 If you have public messages with each other, they will see them as is.

-RVLVVR allows two types of situations to happen: one is to allow everyone to read your public messages that have been active in the past hour (you can see them on http://rvlvvr.net/feed) and the other is to allow you to have private conversations that the correct receiver with the correct key can decrypt.
+RVLVVR allows two types of situations to happen: one is to allow everyone to read your public messages that have been active in the past hour (you can see them on https://rvlvvr.net/feed) and the other is to allow you to have private conversations that the correct receiver with the correct key can decrypt.

-All messages on the broker servers (currently http://rvlvvr.net is a broker and the default one set in your local configuration file) expire after 1 hour by default.
+All messages on the broker servers (currently https://rvlvvr.net is a broker and the default one set in your local configuration file) expire after 1 hour by default.
 If you were to broadcast to another server that someone else set up, they could in theory change it to never expire but it doesn’t really matter since they cannot decrypt private messages.
 And for them to store public messages - well, isn’t that what Twitter does?